 What Is A Good Father?

-As father's day is round the corner I started thinking about what it takes to be a father, and to do this, instead of reading articles, how-to books or even what others have said or are saying on father hood, I fell back on my own experience.
+So I have been thinking about what it takes to be a father, and to do this, instead of reading articles, how-to books or even what others have said or are saying on fatherhood, I fall back on my own experience.

-Although I have five kids my thoughts take me 35 years back in time and what it meant being a son and why I always knew my father was a good father - the best I could have.
+This takes me many years back in time and what it meant being a son and why I always knew my father was a good father - the best I could have.

 But somehow it doesn't feel right - it fails to conjure up a complete person.
 Its like I am dissecting him and the whole was always much larger than the parts.